-Case counts have begun to decline since last month but continue to occur amongst Virginia's population, making it more important to focus efforts on vaccination.
-Moving forward, continuing to collect data on race and ethnicity will be crucial to making more progress on vaccine equity in Vaccine Equity Report | February 2023
+Case counts have begun to decline since January but continue to occur amongst Virginia's population, making it more important to focus efforts on vaccination.
+Moving forward, continuing to collect data on race and ethnicity will be crucial to making more progress on vaccine equity in Virginia.

-Virginia.
 This is especially true given the known increased and disproportional risks faced by historically marginalized populations in experiencing the worst effects and outcomes of COVID-19, including death.
 Likely explanations for the unequal burden of disease on these populations include social vulnerability, social determinants of health, and a pattern of historical disparity.
-It will be crucial to pay attention to these disparities as the holiday season continues, possibly bringing another wave of COVID-19 cases.
+It will be crucial to pay attention to these disparities as the year continues.